IBM/SmartContractTrading-wFabric1-4-VSCodeExt/README.md

                     `await ctx.stub.putState(commKey, JSON.stringify(commodity));`

-We will add a `queryQuantity` function to query or read from the network.
+We will add a `checkQuantity` function to query or read from the network.
 We will use the `getState()` method from the smart contract context to read the data and then pass in the output into a JSON object.
 This transaction function will take the Hyperledger Fabric context and one argument, `commKey`, which identifies which commodity to process the transaction against.

                     `let commodityBytes = await ctx.stub.getState(commKey);`